-The IISS and the Global Initiative against Transnational Organized Crime warmly invite you to join this discussion on transnational threats.
-It will be an opportunity to explore some of the findings of a recent US National Defense University project on the emergence, over the past ten years, of a ‘highly adaptive and parasitic’ criminal ecosystem.
-The panellists will explore its consequences for national security, state fragility and the global order.
+This event from the IISS and the Global Initiative against Transnational Organized Crime followed a recent US National Defense University project on the emergence, over the past ten years, of a ‘highly adaptive and parasitic’ criminal ecosystem.
+Panellists explored its consequences for national security, state fragility and the global order.

-Specifically, the discussion will address the following questions: what is the role of social media in bolstering the appeal of anti-state actors, allowing them to establish ‘cult-like’ followings?
+The discussion addressed a host of questions, including: what is the role of social media in bolstering the appeal of anti-state actors, allowing them to establish ‘cult-like’ followings?
 To what extent are jihadist networks increasingly a part of the drug-smuggling business in West African ‘protection economies’?
 How is the growing grey space between licit and illicit commerce explored by global counterfeit and smuggling networks?
 And how have technological innovations, which have made our lives and work so much easier, produced disconcerting vulnerabilities in the cyber domain that are increasingly being exploited by criminal groups, terrorists and hostile states alike?

 Michael Miklaucic is the Director of Research, Information and Publications at the Center for Complex Operations (CCO), National Defense University.
 He is also the Editor of PRISM, the journal of CCO.
 Prior to this assignment he served in various positions at USAID and the Department of State, including Chief Operating Officer for the USAID Office of Democracy and Governance, and Rule of Law Specialist in the Center for Democracy and Governance.
 From 2002–03 he served as the Department of State Deputy for War Crimes Issues.